quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 Most of the complex datastructures, enums and re-usable definitions are grouped together on the bottom of the document for clarity.

+## Custom fields

+Note that implementers are free to define new category and event types, as well as values for the "trigger" property within the "data" field, as they see fit.
+They SHOULD NOT however expect non-specialized tools to recognize or visualize this custom data.
+However, tools SHOULD make an effort to visualize even unknown data if possible in the specific tool's context.

 # Events not belonging to a single connection {#handling-unknown-connections}